sohazur/astro-lux/README.md

-# Dubai to the Stars - Space Travel Booking Platform
+# AstroLux - Space Travel Booking Platform

 A luxury space travel booking platform built with React and Firebase, allowing users to book journeys to space destinations like the International Space Station, the Moon, and beyond.